Tommy Tonner, one of our foundation adjudicators, passed away on 16 September 2013 after an illness. He was just 40 years old.

 Tommy excelled as a debater and adjudicator.
 As a debater, he was a member of the Strathclyde University team that regularly featured in UK and international finals.
 As a judge he twice adjudicated the World Championship Grand Final.

 I recall sitting on a semi final adjudication panel with Tommy at the 1997 World Championships, held in Stellenbosch, South Africa.
 It was a close debate.
 When it came time for panel discussion Tommy spoke first.
 His clear thinking and economy of words made a complicated decision seem simple.
 His grasp of debate dynamics allowed him to crystallise the debate like few others could.
-He did exactly the same thing a few hours later in the Grand Final, his initial summation holding sway for duration of the 90-minute panel discussion.
+He did exactly the same thing a few hours later in the Grand Final, his initial summation held sway for the duration of the 90-minute panel discussion.

 Tommy was also instrumental in many World Championship reforms, from the recognition of Scotland as an independent nation at Worlds Council, to the standardisation of the format and the drafting of the rules.